Quicklinks:

 An alloy is a mixture of chemical elements of which at least one is a metal.
 Unlike chemical compounds with metallic bases, an alloy will retain properties of a metal in the resulting material such as electrical conductivity, ductility, opacity, and luster, but may have properties that differ from those of the pure metals, such as increased strength or hardness.
 This is typically why alloys are used, in order to add desirable qualities to the metal.

-- EXAMPLE: Adding Chromium and nickel to steel makes the steel corrosion resistant, or stainless.
+- Example: Adding Chromium and nickel to steel makes the steel corrosion resistant, or stainless.
 It is the ability to make alloys that makes metals so versatile.

 Smelting